simonmichael/hledger/hledger/hledger.m4.md

 This is a slightly complicated topic which you may not need at first, but you should be aware of it, so you can return here when needed.

+If you are able to minimise the use of special characters in your data, you won't need escaping as much, and your command lines will be simpler.
+For example, avoiding spaces in account names, and using an ISO-4217 currency code like `USD` instead of the `$` currency symbol, can be helpful.

+But if you want to use spaced account names and `$`, go right ahead; escaping isn't a big deal.

 ### Escaping shell special characters

 At the command line, characters which have special meaning for your shell